GerritCodeReview/plugins_code-owners/resources/Documentation/metrics.md

 * `compute_patch_set_approvals`:
   Latency for computing the approvals of the current patch set.
 * `extend_change_message_on_post_review`:
-  Latency for extending the change message with the owned path when a code owner approval is applied.
+  Latency for synchronously extending the change message with the owned path when a code owner approval is applied.
 * `get_changed_files`:
   Latency for getting changed files from diff cache.
 * `prepare_file_status_computation`: